MiCurry/CS434/assignment3/README.md

 # Decision Tree

 ## Decision Tree Stump
+You can run the decision tree stump by running `python decision_tree.py`.

 To find the decision tree stump we found threshold values for each attribute (using a max sum array algorithm) and then calculated the information gain for splitting on that threshold for that attribute.